carsonip/Penguin-Subtitle-Player/README.md

 #### Q: Does it show on the top of both HTML5 fullscreen and Flash fullscreen players?
 A: It is tested and confirmed working in Windows, Linux and Mac OSX for both HTML5 and Flash.

+#### Q: Why does the transparency/opacity feature not work for me on Linux?
+A: You need to have a [compositing window manager](https://github.com/carsonip/Penguin-Subtitle-Player/issues/19) set up and enabled.

 ## Developing

 Penguin Subtitle Player is a Qt5 project.
 The executables include statically compiled Qt libraries.